 Tuesday, September 6, 2016, 11 am – 5 pm in RL14213

 To register for an interview, you must submit the Chinese Interview Form online before August 25, 2016.
 The form will be available on July 15, 2016.
 Submit the form as soon as possible; enrolments will be processed based on time of receipt of the online form.
 Interviews are in the week before classes begin so please plan your arrival accordingly.
 The department will post your interview time on this webpage two days before the interview.Alternative interview times are not available.

 If further assessment of your language ability is required after the interview, the Language Coordinator will require that you write the Placement Test.
 The placements will be posted on this webpage after the interview.

 CHINESE LANGUAGE PLACEMENT TESTS

 EAS Majors/Specialists may elect to take the placement test in order to fulfill the language requirement.
 Please note that students may only take the placement test twice.
 To register for the placement test, please fill in the Chinese Placement Test Form at least two weeks in advance of the test.
 The placement tests will take place on:

 Friday, September 9, 2016 from 1 – 2:30 pm in RL14353

-If you passed the placement test on April 6, please see your record in Degree Explore.
+If you passed the placement test , please see your record in Degree Explore.
 Your language requirement should now be waived with a note that you passed the placement exam.
-If you have any questions about this, please contact firstname.lastname@example.org .
+If you have any questions about this, please contact email@example.com .